christymarc/BeachImageClassification/README.md

 # BeachImageClassification
 Creating a deep learning model that classifies beach into "clean" or "dirty" categories.

 Images from dataset collected via Google Image search and JavaScript url scraping.
+Clean beach data collected through Google search of "beach", and dirty beach data collected through Google search of "dirty beach".
 Tutorial to url scrape: https://pyimagesearch.com/2017/12/04/how-to-create-a-deep-learning-dataset-using-google-images/.
 JavaScript methods working as of July 21, 2022.

 To save images of a google search:
 - scroll-past/load-in all images in Google you'd like to save into the dataset